 Shinjuku Gyoen is one of the most famous and largest gardens in Japan.
 Located in the heart of Shinjuku, this park is really large and you can easily spend a few hours exploring the park.
 I love viewing the blossoms here.
 It’s also a really popular hanami spot.

 Ueno Park is also another really popular option because Ueno offers the famous canopy of cherry blossom trees.
-During Sakura season, Ueno Park gets really busy though and if you hate crowds, I’d avoid this place.
+During the Sakura season, Ueno Park gets really busy though and if you hate crowds, I’d avoid this place.
 With that said, I hate crowds, but I don’t seem to mind crowds in Japan.
 There’s a lot more order and people are generally more respectful.
 Ueno is also a really popular hanami spot where you find a lot of food vendors.